-h.pylori is a serious problem that has been thriving, and delighting in our ignorance, while it deals out illness and death.
+h.pylori has been thriving and delighting in our almost total ignorance about it, while it deals out illness and death.
+But h.pylori’s met its match in yogurt.
+Yogurt defeats h.pylori.

-A 2008 study from the Alimentary Pharmabiotic Centre, University College Cork, Cork, Ireland showed that Lactobacillus in yogurt inhibits the growth of h.pylori.
+A 2008 study from the Alimentary Pharmabiotic Centre, University College Cork, Cork, Ireland showed that Lactobacillus microorganisms, the good bacteria in yogurt, hinder, retard, inhibit and impede the growth of h.pylori.

 When you have less h.pylori in your stomach you have less chance of getting peptic ulcers and stomach cancer.
-Less h.pylori also helps you get more magnesium and vitamin B12 from your food.
+Less h.pylori helps you get more magnesium from food, as well as and vitamin B12.
+So, it’s a big deal that yogurt defeats h.pylori.

-A friend on Twitter was talking about his Makgeolli.
-He’s in Korea and makes this kind of rice wine.
-Apparently it has more good bacteria than yogurt.
-So, I’m giving it a try… that is, making Makeolli.
-Read more.
+A friend was tweeting about his Makgeolli.
+He’s in Korea and makes a traditional rice wine called Makgeolli.
+He said it has more good bacteria than yogurt.
+I had to give it a try.

 Yogurt reduces asthma symptoms

-After I read articles about yogurt reducing asthma symptoms I ate the recommended 6oz. of yogurt daily.
+After I read a Sunday paper article about yogurt reducing asthma attacks I ate the recommended daily 6 ounces.
 In three months I had few asthma attacks.
-Later still I had none.
+Later I had none.

-Today, a new study of probiotic bacteria found in yogurt says the Lactobacillus significantly regulate emotional behavior via GABA receptors in the brain.
+I was reminded of our Irish doctor today when I read a new study of probiotic bacteria found in yogurt.
+The study says that Lactobacillus bacteria significantly regulate emotional behavior via GABA receptors in the brain.

 When probiotic-fed mice were stressed by being dropped into a pool of water, they were less anxious and released less stress hormone.

-When researchers snipped the nerve connecting gut to brain it stopped changes.
+When researchers snipped the nerve connecting gut to brain it stopped the changes.

 e.coli, salmonella, listeria, cancer, candida and their nemesis, Yogurt